trinuro/CTF-Writeups/README.md

-A simple writeups github repo for all CTF challenges I have joined
+A simple writeups github repo for all CTF challenges I have joined!